 Designed for outdoor conditions, in natural or urban environments.

-The Verdilo counter uses advanced thermal detection technology to automatically count cyclists in both directions by detecting their speed of passage.
+The Verdilo speedometer uses advanced thermal detection technology to automatically count cyclists' passages in both directions based on their speed of passage.

 Cyclist flow measurement provides direct indicators that help understand how a route is actually used — and how it may evolve.
 These insights quickly become levers to organise, secure and improve the cycling network.